New 42-day free trial

 However, not every autocomplete provider suggests validated, standardized addresses.
 Some, like Google, will suggest addresses but don’t validate the building number.
 This leads to fake addresses entering through the autocomplete system and then getting passed onto the geocoding API.
 It’s like how the flu starts at daycare and then wipes out your entire family.
 Yikes!

 When an address autocomplete API (that only suggests validated addresses) is used in conjunction with a geocoding API, you can reduce wasted lookups, false-positives, and no-match addresses.
 It also increases the quantity of rooftop matches.
-PS — check out our previous blog for more on why you want rooftop matches.
+PS — Check out our previous blog for more information on why you want rooftop matches.

 Autocomplete also lets you prioritize results near a provided location—such as the user’s location or within a service area.